 There aren’t many experiences in life that you can say are once in a lifetime, but experiencing the monarch butterflies of Mexico is undoubtedly one of them.
 Each year millions of monarch butterflies make the long trek from Canada and the northern part of the United States to Mexico where they stay for winter months.

 Today, visitors can visit several sanctuaries to get up and close to millions of monarchs and witness the monarch migration.
 If you’re planning a trip to Mexico this guide will explain how to see the monarch butterflies in Mexico.

-About the monarch butterfly migration in Mexico
+The monarch butterfly migration in Mexico

-When to see the butterflies
+When to see the monarch butterflies of Mexico

-The best time to see the butterflies out and about is mid day.
-Since the butterflies are in Mexico for the warmth, they huddle together on branches in clusters to keep each other warm until the sun comes out.
+The best time to see the butterflies out and about is midday.
+Since the butterflies are in Mexico for warmth, they huddle together on branches in clusters to keep each other warm until the sun comes out.

-Where to see the butterflies
+Where to see the Mexican monarch butterfly

 All of the butterfly sanctuaries in Mexico are protected, which means you are only allowed to enter with a designated tour guide.

 - Santuario Piedra Herrada is in Mexico State.
 This is about 45 minutes outside of Valle de Bravo and is where we went.
 It is also the most popular of the three.
 To get to the sanctuary you will need to climb up a very steep mountain.
 Or you can ride a horse.
 We paid $70 pesos for our entrance fee to walk with a guide.
 The horses were $250 pesos more.